Excel Custom Formats

 Let’s start with a cool example

 Decades ago someone asked me if it was possible to add the suffix “Km” to a number.
-He travelled a lot for work and wanted to use the format 1,200 Km to keep track of the mileage in Excel.
+He travelled a lot for work and wanted to use the format 1,200 Km to keep track of the mileage using Excel.
 When he entered a value this way, the entry became text (aligned on the left) and there was no way to sum the distances travelled.
 Let see the solution to his conundrum.

 Follow along in a new workbook

 Hit Enter or click OK.
 Each value is formatted using the suffix Km preceded with a space.
 This is caused by the space in front of the Km.
 Numbers from one thousand and above have a comma as the thousand separator!
 Select the cell immediately below the last value and double-click AutoSUM to sum the column.
-The total inherits the format.
-If you want to display one decimal, use the format: #,##0.0″ Km”.
+The sum inherits the format.
+If you prefer to display one decimal, use the format: #,##0.0″ Km”.